eabz/polispay-recovery/README.md

 # PolisPay Recovery

+WARNING: This program has not been audited for security.

 PolisPay Recovery is an open-source tool to recovery private keys from mnemonic phrases for multiple cryptocurrencies.
 Currently supporting:
 * Polis (POLIS)